folder Filed in London, Stories

 Off to the Tower and a place in history

-Likewise, with the Tower of London, that has been around for 1,000 years – probably about twice the age of any public building left standing in America.
+Likewise, the Tower of London has been around for 1,000 years – probably about twice the age of any public building left standing in America.

-As we left the NatWest Tower and I ordered the limo driver to take us to the Tower of London, I had no inkling that on this visit our American guests were themselves to become part of the Royal Palace’s history… Nor that our visit would provide a unique record in my family’s history.
+As we left the NatWest Tower and I ordered the limo driver to take us to the Tower of London, I had no inkling that on this visit, our American guests would share their own family history with that of the Royal Palace’s history.
+Nor that our visit would provide a unique record in my family’s history.

 As VIP visitors we were allowed to drive past the hordes of queuing tourists, ushered through the main gate and parked in the Inner Ward of the Tower.